jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 **Button**

-Lets start with the **Button** Component since that is part of the form.
+Lets start with the **Button** Component since that is a visual part of the form.
 If we take a look at the docs we can see that we can make use of the following styling options:

 - **primary** - changes the color to green
 - **fullWidth** - expands the button to full width